dossie30/Burger-App/README.md

 Whenever an user submits a burger's name, the app will display the burger on the page--waiting to be devoured.

-Each burger in the waiting are also has a Devour it! button.
-When the user clicks it, the burger will move.
+Each burger in the waiting area also has a 'Devour it!' button.
+When the user clicks it, the burger will move to the devoured list.

-The app will store every burger in the MySQL database, whether devoured or not.
+The app stores every burger in the MySQL database, whether devoured or not.